VRArt1/Helluva-Boss-Balatro/README.md

 This mod adds the following **2** new jokers.
 * I.M.P.
 (Uncommon) - Adds **x3 Mult** if played hand is a **Four of a Kind** made up of only **Diamonds/Mammons**.
 * Stolhorse (Rare) - Adds **x6 Mult** if played hand is a single **Crown/Spade** card.

+## Seals
+This mod adds the following **2** new seals.
+* Belphegor (Sloth) - Every round a card with this seal is in your hand it adds a xMult when scoring.
+At the end of the round if you are holding the card the xMult increases.
+Resets if played.
+* Mammon (Greed) - Earn $1 per chips value of card when discarded.
+Destroys card.

 ## Usage
 Download the mod along with the below dependencies and place within the Balatro mods folder.
 Within the Malverk menu enable the `Helluva Boss` texture pack.
 Use the config within the mod menu to enable and disable options and restart to apply.